CoaXPress 2.0 support and new features with pylon 6.0

-The pylon Camera Software Suite is ideally suited for all models from the following Basler camera series: ace, aviator, Basler beat, dart, pilot, scout, scout light, runner and racer as well as the A6xxf, A31xf and A102f. pylon only supports the configuration of Camera Link cameras – no support is provided for image acquisition.
-Camera Link cameras for the Basler sprint, A and L series are not supported by pylon.
+The pylon Camera Software Suite is ideally suited for all models from the following Basler camera series: Basler ace, aviator, Basler beat, boost, dart, pilot, scout, pulse, runner and racer. pylon only supports the configuration of Camera Link cameras – no support is provided for image acquisition.
+Camera Link cameras for the Basler sprint and Basler L300 series are not supported by pylon.
 We instead offer our Camera Configuration Tool Plus (CCT+) for these cameras.

 pylon offers two methods to redistribute pylon-based applications to the end user:

 - Copy DeploymentDeploy the necessary files simply by copying them – this helps to keep the end user application as lean as possible.
 This is the recommended option if you want to deploy pylon as part of your own application.
 Camera drivers must be installed separately using .msi installers.
 Thanks to the Copy Deployment option, you can also run multiple pylon versions in parallel on the same PC.
 This holds true as long as the camera and interface drivers are binary compatible.
 With the copy deployment option, Basler customers can easily evaluate and compare the performance of existing and new applications.